Rohith0221/My-Projects/README.md

 Developed a game similar to SimonGame using Qt Framework and C++ in QtCreator to enhance my GUI development and event-driven programming skills.
 This game includes core logic for random pattern generation and user interaction with buttons along with some cool animation transitions.

-Project Repo Link (This project is private due to academic restrictions ):
 **https://github.com/University-of-Utah-CS3505/a6-simon-f24-Rohith0221**

 Team Projects: